JJeris/JJeris/README.md

 # Professional projects:
 - BlenderBase, which is a desktop app made with Tauri and ReactJS, that manages Bleder versions and its addons.
 Developed all of the system level functionality, alongside 90% of the middleware, as well as the apps architecture design.
-You can download it for free here <TBA>.
+You can download it for free here <..TBA..>.

 # Contact:
 - johans.justs.eris@gmail.com